onury/notation/README.md

 > _**Note**: `Notation#filter()` and `Notation.Glob.union()` methods automtically normalize the given glob list(s)._

+### Intersecting Globs

+- An intersection is a notation glob when a negated glob has common notation with a non-negated (positive) glob.
+This is done to reduce the verbosity of the
+- The resulting intersection is always negated.

 ## Documentation

 You can read the full [**API reference** here][docs].